Gireve/pncp-implementation-guide/docs/03-functional-guidelines.md

 As a PCP, Gireve presents the PNCP service [Get PC by PCID](https://gireve-apis.stoplight.io/docs/pncp/yemwrjvxxsjoj-get-pc-by-pcid) that will take as param input a PCID and return the full provisioning certificate linked to that PCID including its certificate chain.

-> **Note:** Gireve's PCP only return active provisioning certificate.
+> **📝 Note:** Gireve's PCP only return active provisioning certificate.
 Meaning they are not expired or revoked.

-> **Note 2:** If multiple active PCs share the same PCID (in case of a PC renew during the transition period), Gireve PCP will send back the most recent version of the PC.
+> **📝 Note 2:** If multiple active PCs share the same PCID (in case of a PC renew during the transition period), Gireve PCP will send back the most recent version of the PC.

 ### 3.7.8 Check an OEM PC from a PCID